ron2015schmitt/Mathematiques-old/README.md

   + boolean vector functions ```any```, ```all```, etc

 **Mathematical functions**
-  + Most functions work on all datetypes: floats, Complex, Vector, etc
+  + most functions work on all datetypes: floats, Complex, Vector, etc
-  + Elemental math functions (sin, cos, exp, etc)
+  + elemental math functions (sin, cos, exp, etc)
-  + Special functions such as Bessel functions (C++17).
+  + special functions such as Bessel functions (C++17).

+**Linear algreba**
+  + element-wise mathematics for Vectors, Matrices, and Tensors
+  + dot/inner product
+  + outer product and wedge products in progress

 **Calculus**
   + Calculus (derivatives and integrals)
   + Taylor series
   + Fourier Series

+**Tensor algreba**
+  + convariant / contravairant tensors and operations are in progress...

 **Tests**
   + 237 unit tests (so far), with a very clear and elegant output.
   + Python unit test generation in progress